 - They bring Justice, swinging the sword when needed and cleaning the wounded.
 Balancing the scale of law and order in society.

 - Law is the most branched profession in the history of man.
-It extends from the Criminal law to Medical.
+It extends from Criminal law to Medical.
 All facets of professionalism require the services of a lawyer.

-- Asides working with a law firm, a lawyer can still earn passively as consultants, mediators etcetera.
+- Asides from working with a law firm, a lawyer can still earn passively as consultants, mediators etcetera.